-- 200. An AI using the IRB approach should compare the amount of total eligible provisions (see paragraph 196) with the total EL amount (see paragraphs 192 to 195). - 201.
-Where the total EL amount exceeds total eligible provisions, the AI should deduct the difference from its core capital and supplementary capital. - 202.
-Where the total EL amount is less than total eligible provisions, the AI should include the difference in its supplementary capital, up to a maximum of 0.6% of the risk-weighted amount (excluding securitization exposures) calculated under the IRB approach.
+- 238. An AI using the IRB approach should compare the amount of total eligible provisions (see paragraph 234) with the total EL amount (see paragraphs 230 to 233). - 239.
+Where the total EL amount exceeds total eligible provisions (before taking account of

+240. Where the total EL amount is less than total eligible provisions, the AI may include the difference in its Tier 2 capital, up to a maximum of 0.6% of the risk-weighted amount (excluding securitization exposures) calculated under the IRB approach (which does not include the risk-weighted amount for CVA and exposures to CCPs calculated under Part 6A of the Rules).